tlhakhan/esxi-playground/README.md

 ## reset_vm.sh

 ### Usage:
-- Given the virtual machine name revert to the most recent snapshot.
-If a snapshot is not present, the reset_vm.sh will create an initial snapshot with the name and description snap0.
+- Given the virtual machine name, revert to the most recent snapshot.
+  - If a snapshot is not present, the `reset_vm.sh` script will create an initial snapshot with the name and description snap0.
+The snapshot will retain powered on state and running memory state.

 ```bash
 [root@vs-00:~] ./reset_vm.sh